 If the partners are married in community of property, there is one community of property between them of which each one is half owner.
 This means that the premiums for the life insurance policy that was taken out on spouse A's life, but that was paid by spouse B, were paid from the joint assets.
 As a result, half of the amount paid out by the life insurance policy is subject to inheritance tax.

 If the partners are married under prenuptial agreements and the premiums for the life insurance are paid in the life of spouse A by spouse B, the life insurance benefit will not be subject to inheritance tax.
 After all, nothing was taken from the testator's estate in connection with the life insurance payment.

-In principle, what is stated under community of goods unless partnership conditions have been drawn up.
+In principle, for registered partners, what is stated under community of goods unless partnership conditions have been drawn up.
 Depending on the conditions drawn up, the following applies prenuptial agreements.